rbong/envi/README.md

 man Vim
 ```
 The simplest way to add new functions is to modify the vifm-start and Vim-start
 files and bind keys to the commands.
-Look inside vifm-start and study the
+Look inside the files and study the source
-script to see my style for this.
+of envi to see my style for this.

 known issues
 ====